 The Band Boosters is a parent organization whose purpose is to help promote and support the band programs within District 401 schools.

 The group provides assistance to student bands at all levels in the District, from elementary to high school.
 Membership is $10 per person.
-To join, please use this form:
+Click here to access the 2023-24 membership form.

-Meetings are held every fourth Monday of the month, August through May, at 6:30 p.m. in the Elmwood Park High School band room.
+Meetings are held every fourth Monday of the month, August through May, at 6:30 p.m. via Zoom.
 All parents are welcome to attend and participate.

 How Band Booster Parents Help